Carly07/the_gin_shed/README.md

 The Gin Shed is a web application, designed, built and deployed by me, Carly Clark, to satisfy the requirements of the final project for the Code Institute Full Stack Web Development diploma.

-The website's is intended to be a custom built base for The Gin Shed company, allowing the owners to list and manage products for sale whilst also creating an attractive, smooth and effortless online shopping experience for customers who enjoy fine quality gins.
+The website is intended to be a custom built base for The Gin Shed company, allowing the owners to list and manage products for sale whilst also creating an attractive, smooth and effortless online shopping experience for customers who enjoy fine quality gins.
 The site also offers interactive features such as product reviews, receipes and blogs to encourage user activity and maximise user experience.

 ## Demo
 A live demo can be found [here](https://the-gin-shed.herokuapp.com/).